 Let me start at the beginning.
 Hormones aside, I am actually allergic to soy.
 Food allergies have been a big part of my life ever since I was a kid.
 The weekly allergy shots at the doctor’s office, emergency trips to the hospital, rashes, hives, you name it.
 I have a wide variety of reactions depending on the allergen, but with soy it is severe nausea.
 I eat tofu and I vomit shortly afterward.

 However, the times that I have managed to ingest a slight bit of soy and not vomit, I have absolutely noticed that it affects my hormones.
 The giveaway?
 Cystic acne.
 There is a very particular type of pimple that is hormonal versus comedonal.
 You acne sufferers out there know what I’m talking about!
-They’re deep, they cannot be popped, and they linger for months on the lower half of your face.
+They’re deep, and they linger for months on the lower half of your face.